The Health Effects of Flickering Light

 The LED Sensitivity Survey is an attempt to begin to collect the experiences of individuals with sensitivity to LED lights and/or screens with the intention of informing the public, the lighting and computer industries, the medical community, and policy makers.
 While this survey is a survey of adults, possible effects on the health and learning of children should also be a significant consideration of future research.

 I strongly advocate for completely flicker-free LED lights because I believe they are both healthier than other artificial lights, and the energy-savings of LEDs is good for the environment.
+My measurements of the flicker of typical LED light bulbs suggest that we may need to develop better engineering strategies to eliminate flicker well enough in light bulbs on AC power to adequately protect people.
 I also urge the lighting and computer industries, engineers, scientists, medical professionals, politicians, and individuals to take action to begin to protect people sensitive to light flicker from being exposed to flicker in public places, in residences, in education, in workplaces, or on screens.
-Analyses have shown that there is no difference in the retail cost of LED lights that are completely flicker-free compared to those that flicker (Wilkins, 2021), however by continuing to allow the manufacture and installation of flickering LED lights, there is a human cost in terms of the health and cognitive function of a segment of the population and a growing future monetary cost of replacing flickering LED lights with completely flicker-free LED lights once the health effects of LED flicker are widely recognized.
+Analyses have shown that there is no difference in the retail cost of LED lights that are completely flicker-free compared to those that flicker (Wilkins, 2021), although now after my testing, I don't have evidence that flicker-free bulbs actually exist yet.
+By continuing to allow the manufacture and installation of flickering LED lights, there is a human cost in terms of the health and cognitive function of a segment of the population and a growing future monetary cost of replacing flickering LED lights with completely flicker-free LED lights once the health effects of LED flicker are widely recognized.
 I advocate for making this shift from flickering LEDs to completely flicker-free LEDs now.